Adults only catch flu around twice a decade, study finds

 "For adults, we found that influenza infection is actually much less common than some people think.
 In childhood and adolescence, it's much more common, possibly because we mix more with other people," said Steven Riley of Imperial College London, who worked on the research.

-The team analysed blood samples from volunteers in Southern China, looking at antibody levels against nine different flu strains that circulated from 1968 to 2009.
+The team analyzed blood samples from volunteers in Southern China, looking at antibody levels against nine different flu strains that circulated from 1968 to 2009.

 They found that while children get flu on average every other year, flu infections became less frequent with age.